 - If your former spouse remains in a similar or better financial position than you.

-Contact us at Hallier Lawrence to learn more about spousal maintenance modification.
+Contact us at Hallier Stearns PLC to learn more about spousal maintenance modification.